rmello4d/TheSustainableDeveloper/README.md

 This book tackles self-sustainability.

-Just to be clear, the Sustainable Developer is not a guru-ninja-master of all things in the universe.
+Just to be clear, self-sustainability does not make you a guru-ninja-master of all things in the universe.
+You will probably not be transformed in a hybrid Bruce Lee, Linus Towards and Paramahansa Yogananda.

 Sorry.

-Rather, The Sustainable Developer understands how to use personal energy more efficiently.
-The body and mind get clear.

-The Sustainable Developer is enhancing his body and mind during the act of coding.
-That alone, may transform your personal and professional life.
+Rather, the Sustainable Developer is enhancing his body and mind during the act of coding - that alone - may transform your personal and professional life.

-Also, this book is primarily meant for coders but I also invite non-coders to enjoy it.

-Guru-ninja-master.

 ***